diegozea/MIToS.jl/docs/src/MSA.md

 ## [Sequence clustering](@id Sequence-clustering)

-The `MSA` module allows to clusterize sequences in a MSA.
-The `hobohmI` function takes as input a MSA followed by an identity threshold value, and returns a `Clusters` type with the result of a [Hobohm I![](./assets/external-link.png)](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2142204/) sequence clustering.
+The `MSA` module allows to clusterize sequences in an MSA.
+The `hobohmI` function takes as input an MSA followed by an identity threshold value, and returns a `Clusters` type with the result of a [Hobohm I![](./assets/external-link.png)](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2142204/) sequence clustering.
 The Hobohm I algorithm will add a sequence to an existing cluster, if the percentage of identity is equal or greater than the threshold.